PROJECT SYNOPSIS

 HVGA HUB GALLERY

 A cavernous exhibition space forms a collection point for the HVGA Hub Gallery.
 The thickness of the walls accommodates exhibiting shelves and seats, and a central area provides two large exhibiting tables.
-The gallery's curators endeavor to perfect the art of designing exhibitions in the absence of any straight wall.
+The gallery's curators endeavour to perfect the art of designing exhibitions in the absence of any straight wall.

 ARCHITECT's OFFICE